 Peter C. Herrick is Counsel in Simpson Thacher’s Litigation Department and resident in the Washington, D.C. office.
-His practice focuses on antitrust and competition, including antitrust litigation, government merger and conduct investigations, and counseling on competition issues.
+His practice focuses on antitrust and competition, including counseling on competition issues, government merger and conduct investigations, and antitrust litigation.

-Peter represents clients in merger investigations before the Department of Justice and Federal Trade Commission and in criminal and civil antitrust disputes.
-He has litigated antitrust matters involving alleged price fixing and restraint of trade and has a depth of government investigation experience.
+Peter has extensive experience representing clients in civil and criminal antitrust matters and obtaining antitrust approvals before the Department of Justice, Federal Trade Commission, and competition authorities outside the United States.
+He has a deep background in government investigations—on behalf of both the government and private parties—and has litigated antitrust matters involving alleged price fixing and restraint of trade.
 Recent key matters on which Peter has worked include:

 - Hamburg Südamerikanische Dampfschifffahrts-Gesellschaft KG (HSDG) in DOJ review and clearance of its $4 billion acquisition by Maersk Line A/S